German transport Salzburg: Sinking

 Salzburg was torpedoed east of Lake Shahany by the Soviet submarine M-118 on 1 October 1942 while she was carrying 2,200 Russian prisoners of war from Burghaz to Odessa.
-About 2,000 prisoners and 2 crew members went down with the ship and the M-118 was attacked and sunk that same day by two Romanian minesweepers.
+About 2,000 prisoners and 2 crew members went down with the ship and the M-118 was attacked and sunk that same day by two Romanian minesweepers in the battle of Cape Burnas.

 Wreck

-The current situation of the wreck is unknown, but is believed to lie at.
+The exact location of the wreck is unknown, but it is believed to lie at.